ChandlerU11/ChandlerU11.github.io/content/posts/review_scrape.md

 +++

 # Motivation
 I do quite a bit of online shopping (who doesn't these days), and I oftentimes find myself pouring over the reviews for a product trying to decide if it's right for me.
 Many of these times I've found myself wishing that there was a succinct summary of all the reviews I could read to speed up this whole process.
 I've yet to see any online retailers doing exaclty what I'm looking for, so I figured I'd make it happen myself.
 For this quasi "proof-of-concept", I wanted to use data that was fun, interesting, and maybe even a little contraversial...after much thought and deliberation over what product reviews to train a summary generator on, I landed on Crocs.
 Yes, Crocs.
 What's more fun than that???
-Maybe or maybe not to your surprise, I searched the internet for a dataset of reviews for Crocs Clogs to no avail.
+Maybe or maybe not to your surprise, I searched the internet for a dataset containing reviews for Crocs Clogs to no avail.
 So, we're going to have to find our own data.
-Follow along as I build a webscraper to farm reviews for Crocs Classic Clog, so we can build a review summarizer for the most loved and hated shoes on the planet!
+Follow along as I build a webscraper to farm reviews for Crocs Classic Clog, so we can train a review summarizer for the most loved and hated shoes on the planet!

 # What tools can we use?
 There are several Python libraries that are helpful for webscraping: